canertopcu/SignalBus/README.md

 ## Contributing

 We welcome contributions to SignalBus!
 If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.
-Check out our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License

 SignalBus is open-source software licensed under the MIT License.
-For details, please refer to the [LICENSE](LICENSE) file.

 ---